Haroldstown Portal Tomb, Co Carlow, Ireland

 The two above images are from 2024

-Tawly Mass Rock and Bullaun Stone, Leitrim, Ireland
+Tawley Mass Rock and Bullaun Stone, Leitrim, Ireland

 The Mass rock has an incised cross and ‘IHS’ inscription just visible below

-Tawly Bullaun Stone – both stones were found close by
+Tawley Bullaun Stone – both stones were found close by

-Halloween or Halowe’en comes from All Hallows Eve – The night before All Hallows Day (All Saints Day) which was the Christanisation of Samhain an ancient Celtic festival of celebration, feasting and connecting with ancestors at harvest time.
+Halloween or Hallowe’en comes from All Hallows Eve – The night before All Hallows Day (All Saints Day) which was the Christanisation of Samhain an ancient Celtic festival of celebration, feasting and connecting with ancestors at harvest time.
 Celebrated on October 31st, the half way point between the Autumn Equinox and Winter Solstice.
 Ancient Celtic tradition marked this as a time when the barriers between the spiritual and physical worlds came down which marked it as a time for Fairies (Shee/Sidhe) and other malevolent beings.
 From here we get many of the pagan practices that continue to today.
 Irish and Scottish migrants took their traditions with them to America and America, well Americanised it.

 Links to past Jack O’ Lanterns 2017 here https://www.tonyoneill.org/2017/10/25/traditional-jack-o-lantern-2017/ and 2016 here https://www.tonyoneill.org/2016/10/27/irish-jack-o-lantern/